Emergency Assistance Plus

 Hero Image

-What is the Total Cost of a Life Flight?
+What Is the Total Cost of a Life Flight?
+Life Flight Cost Explained

-• They don’t have enough time to get to a medical facility via ambulance
+• They don’t have enough time to get to a medical facility by ground transportation

 • The area they’re in is inaccessible via ground transportation